derrickreimer/derrickreimer.com/source/2017-02-07-solving-our-slow-query-problem.html.markdown

 The final piece of the puzzle was crafting the user experience.
 Here's the flow that we settled on:

-- When a user build a segment, we attempt to run the query and return the results right away.
-If it the query finishes within a few seconds, great!
+- When a user builds a segment, attempt to run the query and return the results right away.
+If the query finishes within a few seconds, great!
-- If the query is taking a while, then display a message to the user that we are going to compute it in the background and email them when it's ready.
+- If the query is taking a while, display a message to the user that we are going to compute it in the background and email them when it's ready.
 - Kick off a background process that will attempt to run the SQL query with a much longer timeout.
 If the query finishes before timing out, stick the results in a Redis set and let the user know it's ready.
 - If the query is taking a _really_ long time, fallback to a "looping" strategy where we pull out each subscriber in the account and check to see if the subscriber belongs in the segment.